Do EMF Phone Cases Work? The Science, the Scams, and What Actually Protects You (Australia 2026) -- Clean and Native

 SAR stands for Specific Absorption Rate, measured in watts per kilogram (W/kg).
 It quantifies how much RF energy the human body absorbs from a device.
 The ARPANSA limit for phones sold in Australia is 2.0 W/kg averaged over 10 grams of tissue, aligned with the international ICNIRP guideline.

-Are faraday phone cases legal in Australia?
+Are Faraday phone cases legal in Australia?

 Yes.
 Faraday pouches and cases are legal in Australia.
 They are simply conductive fabric enclosures.
 There is no law against blocking your own phone’s signal.
 However, intentional signal jamming devices that interfere with other people’s communications are illegal under the Radiocommunications Act 1992.